Lorydima/MyFinance/README.md

 └── requirements.txt                 # Python dependencies
 ```

+**About assets:**
+Assets (icons and data files) are stored inside so the application can find them when run from source or packaged.

+**About the docs/ folder:**
+The docs/ folder contains files used for the source code of website.
+It is not required to run the application locally.

 # 💾Downolad MyFinance
 To donwload MyFinance V3.0 follow this link, the software is for **Windows OS, for linux use Wine:**
 <a href="" download>Download MyFinance V3.0</a>